jakebasile/reap/README.md

     % Billable:     54.55%
     ... and so on ...

-There is also a `projects` report that lists the projects a person has worked on over a given time period along with the hours logged to that project.
-A short example:
+There is also a `projects` report that lists the projects a person has worked on over a given time period along with the hours logged to that project and a `tasks` report that lists the tasks a user has worked on across projects over a given time period.
+A short example of the `projects` report:

     :::bash
     $ reap-admin projects 315700 315701 315702...